ephemeral-zen/learning-go/logger/README.md

 2. Level convertion (from byte to string type using Stringer interface)

 3. Log truncation at a given amount of characters

+4. Log entries conversion to JSON as well as Level conversion from byte to string using Stringer and MarshalText